saasi/saasi-experiment/README.md

 ## SmartVM Prototype Experiments

 This repository contains the code and configuration of the SmartVM prototype components and evaluation applications.

+### Associated Publication

+> T. Zheng, X. Zheng, Y. Zhang, Y. Deng, E. Dong, R. Zhang and X. Liu, SmartVM: an SLA-aware Microservice Deployment Framework, accepted into _World Wide Web Journal_, 2018.

 ## Folder structure
 - `src` All the code of SmartVM components and evaluation applications